le3arn2code/AI/lab32/interview_qna.md

-# Lab 32: Data Augmentation - Interview Q&A
+# Interview Q&A - Lab 32: Data Augmentation

-### 1. What is data augmentation?
+1. **What is data augmentation?**
-It is a method to artificially increase dataset diversity by applying transformations like flips, rotations, zoom, and shifts.
+   - A technique to artificially increase training data diversity using transformations like flipping and rotation.

-### 2. Why is data augmentation important?
+2. **Why is data augmentation important?**
-It prevents overfitting and helps models generalize better when training data is limited.
+   - It prevents overfitting and improves model generalization.

-### 3. When should you use data augmentation?
+3. **When should you use data augmentation?**
-When datasets are small or limited, especially for computer vision tasks like image classification and detection.
+   - When the dataset is small or lacks variety.

-### 4. What are common augmentation techniques?
+4. **Give examples of augmentation techniques.**
-Rotation, flipping, zoom, cropping, shifting, brightness adjustment, and adding noise.

-### 5. Which libraries support augmentation?
-TensorFlow (`ImageDataGenerator`), PyTorch (`torchvision.transforms`), Pillow, and scikit-image.

-### 6. What errors did you face in this lab?
-- Missing PIL/scikit-image → installed with pip.
-- Externally managed environment → solved with venv.
-- Version mismatch (TensorFlow vs Pillow) → upgraded pip and reinstalled.
-- Missing `sample_image.jpg` → added manually.
+   - Flipping, rotation, scaling, cropping, color jitter, noise injection.

-### 7. How does augmentation affect performance?
+5. **How does augmentation improve performance?**
-It improves validation accuracy and reduces overfitting, making the model more robust.
+   - It exposes the model to varied versions of the data, making it robust to real-world variations.

-### 8. Can augmentation replace real data?
+6. **Can augmentation replace collecting real data?**
-No. Real diverse data is always preferable; augmentation is a supplement.

-### 9. How did you implement augmentation here?
-By using `ImageDataGenerator` with `rotation_range=40`, `horizontal_flip=True`, and `vertical_flip=True`.

-### 10. What is the key takeaway?
-Even simple augmentations like flipping and rotation significantly improve model performance with limited datasets.
+   - No, but it complements small datasets effectively.

+7. **What’s the difference between offline and online augmentation?**
+   - Offline: Preprocess dataset and save augmented copies.
+   - Online: Apply augmentations on the fly during training.

+8. **What libraries support augmentation in Python?**
+   - TensorFlow/Keras (`ImageDataGenerator`), PyTorch (`torchvision.transforms`), Albumentations.

+9. **What happens if you over-augment data?**
+   - It can distort images too much, leading to poor learning.

+10. **How would you explain data augmentation to a non-technical person?**
+   - Like showing a child a toy from different angles so they learn to recognize it in any position.